dreamportdev/Osdev-Notes/Build_Process/GeneratingIso.md

 The generated iso can then be used as a cdrom in an emulator, or burnt to a real disk or usb thumb drive as you would for installing any other operating system.

 ## Xorisso
-Xorisso is tool used to create iso disk images.
-Iso is actually quite a complex format, as it aims to be compatable with a lot of different formats and ways of booting.
+Xorisso is a tool used to create iso disk images.
+Iso is actually quite a complex format, as it aims to be compatible with a lot of different formats and ways of booting.

 A walkthrough of xorisso is outside the scope of this section, but just know it's the standard tool for working with the iso format.